Max Schachmann: 2020

 At the beginning of the 2020 season, Schachmann placed second to Remco Evenepoel at the Volta ao Algarve.
 In March 2020, Schachmann won Paris–Nice in an edition shortened by one stage due to the COVID-19 pandemic.
 He won the first stage and then held on to an eventual lead of 18 seconds over Tiesj Benoot to become the fifth German winner of the event, and the first since Tony Martin in 2011.

 Schachmann continued in good form following the return to racing in August, taking third place at Strade Bianche.
 At Il Lombardia, he suffered an accident when a car entered the race course 3 km from the finish.
 He continued to the finish, where he placed seventh, but fractured his collarbone in the incident.
 Despite the incident, Schachmann was announced as part of 's Tour de France octet.

 2021

-In June 2021, he won the German National Road Race Championships.
+In March, he successfully defended his title at Paris–Nice, taking the race lead over Primož Roglič after a crash.
+He had a strong remainder of the spring season as well, placing third in the Amstel Gold Race and fourth in the Tour de Suisse.
+In June, he won the German National Road Race Championships.
+The following month, he placed 10th in the Road race at the Summer Olympics.